CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

     meterpreter >
     ```

-6. As an extra step, we could then use one of the MSF's post-exploitation modules, such as the [Local Exploit Suggester](https://www.rapid7.com/blog/post/2015/08/11/metasploit-local-exploit-suggester-do-less-get-more/), to check our options for lateral movement, privilege escalation, crendential gathering, etc.
+6. As an extra step, we could use one of the MSF's post-exploitation modules, such as the [Local Exploit Suggester](https://www.rapid7.com/blog/post/2015/08/11/metasploit-local-exploit-suggester-do-less-get-more/), to check our options for lateral movement, privilege escalation, crendential gathering, etc.:

     ```shell
     meterpreter > bg